Robin Hood

-19 Characters: 15 Principals, 4 Supporting Roles, plus Ensemble
+19 Characters ⎜ 15 Principals, 4 Supporting plus Ensemble ⎜ Running time ~1h 50m

-Meanwhile, deep in Sherwood Forest, Robin Hood and his merry band of Outlaws are preparing to fight back with clever tricks, cunning disguises and help from the local Girl Guides.
+Meanwhile, deep in Sherwood Forest, Robin Hood and his merry band of outlaws are preparing to fight back with clever tricks, cunning disguises, and a little help from the local Girl Guides.

 When the Sheriff sets a trap at the Nottingham Fayre Archery Competition, Robin is captured, throwing the future of the forest into doubt.
-It’s up to Marian, Dame Wilma Scarlett and the rest of the gang to mount a daring rescue and prove that good always triumphs – especially in tights!
+It's up to Marian, Dame Wilma Scarlett, and the gang to mount a daring rescue and prove that good always triumphs, especially in tights!

 Robin Hood Pantomime Script Characters